Lezurex/url-shortener/README.md

 ## Setup
 All you have to know about the setup are the default credentials: `admin` as the username as well as the password!

+Change your username and password after first use!